 Privacy Policy

-The purpose of this Privacy Policy is to communicate to you how PRP Diagnostic Imaging (ABN 18 416 389 099) (we, us) manage, collect, deal with, protect and allow access to personal information in accordance with the Privacy Act 1988 (Cth) (the Privacy Act) and the Australian Privacy Principles (the APPs).
+The purpose of this Privacy Policy is to communicate to you how PRP Diagnostic Imaging (ABN 18 416 389 099) (PRP, we, us) manage, collect, deal with, protect and allow access to personal information in accordance with the Privacy Act 1988 (Cth) (the Privacy Act),the Australian Privacy Principles included as Schedule 1 to the Privacy Act (the APPs), the Health Records Act 2001 (Vic), the Health Records and Information Privacy Act 2002 (NSW) and the Health Records (Privacy and Access) Act 1997 (ACT) (together with the Privacy Act and the APPs, Privacy Laws).

 Scope